-As the Judge of the Universe, God can now legally dismiss your case and declare you innocent (this is called justification by faith) when you trust Jesus because you sins have been paid for.
+As the Judge of all the Earth, Genesis 18:25, God can now legally dismiss your case and declare you innocent (this is called justification by faith) when you trust Jesus because you sins have been paid for.
 Now if you will be satisfied with Jesus' payment for your sins, if you will receive Jesus as Savior, you can be saved.

 What should you do?
-Today, right now, its time to trust Jesus Christ as your Savior.
-(1) Repent, change your mind about your sins and (2) trust Jesus Christ to forgive your sins today.
-Its easy to get saved.
+Today, right now, it's time to trust Jesus Christ as your Savior.
+(1) Repent, change your mind about your sins and (2) trust Jesus Christ and ask Him to save you and forgive your sins today.
+It's easy to get saved.

 Trust Jesus today

 Please Pray This Prayer

 "Lord Jesus, I need You.
 Thank You for dying on the cross for my sins.

 I admit that I'm a sinner and need your forgiveness.
 I believe that Jesus shed His blood to pay for my sins.

 I believe that you raised Jesus from the dead to prove that you accepted His payment for my sins.

 I open the door of my heart and receive You as my Savior.
 Lord Jesus, please help me live for you all the days of my life.